 Professors: find out how to crosslist your graduate course with Cultural Studies below.

-Faculty interested in cross-listing a graduate-level course with the Cultural Studies Program for Spring 2014 should do 2 things by Friday, 4 October 2013:
+Faculty interested in cross-listing a graduate-level course with the Cultural Studies Program for Fall 2017 should do 2 things by the deadline of 4 p.m., Friday 10 March 2017:

 2. Cc the email to your departmental administrator.

-PLEASE NOTE: This semester, we are requesting that faculty recommend a category for their course.
+PLEASE NOTE: We request that faculty recommend a category for their course.
 A, B, C, D. Please find category descriptions here.

 We ask faculty to submit courses consonant with the profile of the program.
 This typically includes the exploration of issues such as: